X. Clytie adorant le soleil

 In his recent catalogue of Le Moyne’s oeuvre, Jean-Luc Bordeaux rejected Wilhelm’s attribution to Le Moyne and instead proposed that the painting was by the young Boucher working in the style of Watteau (although there is little to suggest Watteau here).
-Alastair Laing has informed me that he too believes it is by the young Boucher, but working under the influence of Le Moyne—a more convincing explanation.
+Alastair Laing and Jamie Mulherron have informed me that they too believe it is by the young Boucher, but working under the influence of Le Moyne—a more convincing explanation.
 The picture should be compared with the artist’s early works, executed before he went to Italy, such as his Naissance d’Adonis.
 Laing also points out that there are two additional versions of this composition associated with Boucher’s name: one signed by the artist and measuring 73 x 86 cm, sold in Paris, April 26, 1873, Dhios de Labarté collection, lot 2; the other sold in Paris, Monsieur A. collection, January 17, 1803, lot 9, measuring 63.5 x 71.1 cm.
 Our painting measures 64 x 81 cm, which is not that far removed from the size of the one sold in 1803.

 It should be noted that the subject of Clytie, although not the most common of myths from Ovid’s Metamorphoses, was depicted by many prominent artists: Annibale Carracci, Charles de la Fosse, François de Troy, and Charles Antoine Coypel.